Deliver a presentation that's worthy of a graduate job

 The end should be a summary of what you have covered.
 Invite questions from the audience and when that's finished, thank them for their attention.

-Whether you are creating MS PowerPoint slides or writing on a flip chart, how many slides or pieces of paper should you have?
+How many slides or pieces of paper should you have?
 This entirely depends on the topic and length of the presentation, how much information you put on each slide and how many slides you need to make your point well.
 As a general rule of thumb, however, your presentation should be book-ended by:

 - a title slide